Motivate and Engage Your Employees

 Ever find that you would like to have several multiples (e.g., clones) of yourself?
-No, not as your children, but as your employees at work: little mini-mes.
-You might think this would make your job easier because everyone would think, act, have the same abilities as you and be as motivated and engaged as you are, and even better — you would understand what makes these mini-me (mini-you) employees tick.
+No, not as your children, but as your employees at work: little mini-me’s.
+You might think this would make your job easier because everyone would think, act, have the same abilities as you and be as motivated and engaged as you are, and even better — you would understand the methods most effective for engaging and motivating these mini-me (mini-you) employees.
 As a manager and leader in your feed and grain business, one of the most important aspects of your job is motivating and engaging your employees.
-It is extremely useful for your business to understand and effectively implement a process of employee engagement.
+It is extremely useful for your business to understand and effectively implement a process of engaging your employees.

 Academic literature defines employee engagement as “an employee’s involvement with, commitment to, and satisfaction with work.”
-In the business of education, we deal not only with engaging employees, but also with engaging our students.
+In our business of education we deal not only with engaging employees but also engaging our students.
 Believe us, the workplace and the classroom are both more pleasant and productive venues when participants are excited about being there and are involved in productive activities.

 But, isn’t employee engagement just another buzzword?
 No, not at all.

-Research by Gallup Consulting and others find that engaged employees are more productive, more profitable, safer, more customer-focused, and less likely to leave your company.
+Research by Gallup Consulting and others find that engaged employees are more productive, more profitable, safer, more customer-focused, and less likely not to leave your company.
 Gallup uses the ratio of engaged to not-engaged employees in an organization as a macro-level metric of an organization’s health.
-Results of its study of more than 17 million employees indicate that the ratio of engaged to actively disengaged employees is 10:1 in what they refer to as “world-class” organizations; however, the ratio is 2:1 in what they refer to as “average” organizations.
-Its research finds differences in profitability, productivity, safety, absenteeism and turnover between engaged and disengaged work groups.
-Further, its results indicate engaged organizations have 3.9 times the growth rate of earnings per share (EPS) compared to organizations with lower engagement in the same industry.
+Results of their research on more than 17 million employees indicate that the ratio of engaged to actively disengaged employees is 10:1 in what they refer to as “world-class” organizations, however, the ratio is 2:1 in what they refer to as “average” organizations.
+Their research finds differences in profitability, productivity, safety, absenteeism, and turnover between engaged and disengaged workgroups.
+Further, their results indicate engaged organizations have 3.9 times the growth rate of earnings per share (EPS) compared to organizations with lower engagement in the same industry.
 Finally, if this is not enough to convince you that having engaged employees is important to your business, $350 billion per year is lost by organizations due to employee disengagement according to a study of 8,000 employees in a cross-section of industries conducted by Profiles International.

 The following addresses additional elements of employee engagement.

-While Gallup’s classification system of three types is broad, it is useful in gaining a better understanding of your employees.
+While Gallup’s classification system of three types of employees is very useful in general to think about your employees, it is a very broad classification system.
+You might also find it useful to have a little more specific understanding of your employees.